Félix Wazekwa: 2011–2019: from Haut Les Mains! to "La Chicotte des Léopards"

 On 5 September 2015, Wazekwa issued the ndombolo-infused single "Fimbu".
-The term fimbu in Lingala denotes a type of whip, historically emblematic of Belgian colonial subjugation in the expansive Central African subregion, and persists in contemporary use despite prohibitions on corporal punishment.
-In an interview with Radio Okapi, Wazekwa explained that "Fimbu" was a call against impunity and violence toward women, claiming that fimbu is primarily a plea for the eradication of impunity and that offenders "deserve to be reprimanded... the dance movements resembled correcting a person with a sprain... this concept could also apply to football".
-The song quickly gained popularity, particularly in support of the Congolese national football team, Les Léopards.
-Wazekwa was summoned to perform at Cinema Atlântico in Luanda on 10 October of that year.
-The accompanying "Fimbu Chicotte" dance gained widespread acclaim across Africa in the lead-up to the 2016 African Nations Championship and later became a sleeper hit in 2017 during the Africa Cup of Nations, emerging as a celebratory dance for Les Léopards to commemorate every goal scored.
-The dance also propelled Wazekwa to fame across Europe, notably among the continent's diaspora in Belgium and France.
+The term fimbu means "whip" in Lingala and is associated with the colonial past in Central Africa, though it remains in contemporary use.
+In the song, however, it refers to a festive dance called the "fimbu chicotte", in which dancers mimic gently whipping an opponent as part of a celebration, especially after scoring.
+In an interview with Radio Okapi, Wazekwa said the song was intended to speak against injustice and violence toward women.
+He added that offenders "deserve to be reprimanded", that the dance movements resemble "correcting a person with a sprain", and that this concept "could also apply to football".

+The song quickly became a hit, especially with fans of the Congolese national football team, nicknamed Les Léopards (meaning "the Leopards").
+Because of its popularity, Wazekwa was invited to perform in Luanda at Cinema Atlântico on 10 October.
+The "fimbu chicotte" dance spread across Africa in the lead-up to the 2016 African Nations Championship and later became a sleeper hit during the 2017 Africa Cup of Nations, when Les Léopards used it to celebrate goals.
+It also made Wazekwa well known in Europe, especially among the continent's diaspora in Belgium and France.

 On 1 April 2017, Wazekwa released the audio for "Debout Africains", a remixed version of "Fimbu" with an educational theme promoting African unity.
-The song incorporates elements of the Congolese national anthem and includes lyrics in English, Swahili, and French.
+The song includes parts of the Congolese national anthem and uses lyrics in English, Swahili, and French.
 On 16 December, Wazekwa premiered the single "Papa Wemba - Le Prince de la Rumba", as a tribute to Papa Wemba.
 This was succeeded by "Icône d'Afrique", a tribute to Simaro Lutumba.
-On 15 June 2019, he dropped "La Chicotte des Léopards" for the 2019 Africa Cup of Nations to support Les Léopards.
-Described by Congolese digital media outlet Mbote.cd as a "danceable theme", the song's music video featured Wazekwa and several individuals dancing the fimbu dance around the pool.
+On 15 June 2019, he came out with "La Chicotte des Léopards" for the 2019 Africa Cup of Nations to support Les Léopards.